Skip to main content

 It is a process where a design is transferred into the blank product using ink and heat

-Written by Israel Zhuky
+Written by Isabella Pural

-Updated over a week ago
+Updated over 2 years ago

 Dye-sub or sublimation printing is a digital printing technology using full-color artwork that operates with polyester and polymer-coated garments or objects.
 Also referred to as digital sublimation, the process is commonly used for decorating apparel, signs, and banners.
 Also works on novelty items such as pillows, plaques, coffee mugs, and other items with sublimation-friendly surfaces.
 The process uses the science of sublimation, in which heat and pressure are applied to a solid, turning it into a gas without passing through the liquid phase.